calvinchengsald/metro-furniture/README.md

 In directory, each folder with actualy image needs a [directoryName].json file which has a JSON object for each picture, with info field swap all '-' char in the name for '_'

+todo:
+get actual bootstrap not minfied link CDN read in categories from json instead fix item toggle with up/down